Movies-By-the-Sea/mbts-backend/endpoints.md

 JSON Response:

     {
-        message: "query successful",
-        request:
+        remarks: "Requested user custom claim set successful", size   : 0
-        {
+        request: {
             type: "PATCH",
-            url : process.env.SERVER + "/admin" + "/claims",
-            body:
-            {
-                uid        : <access-token-uid>,
+            auth: <access-level-of-user>,
-                update_uid : <uid-of-user-whose-claims-are-to-be-updated>,
+            URL : "/admin/claims",
-                accessLevel: <updated-access-level>
+            body: <contents-of-request-body>
+        },
+        response: []
     }
-        }
-    }

 ---

 ## User Route

-This route can only be accessed by users who have been already authenticated.
-Meaning only those who have a vaild UID token, or have their email password key in out database can access these routes.
-Access level for this route is applicable to all from 1 to 5.
+1. These routes can only be accessed by those users, who have been authenticated and have their UID in the MBtS database.
+2. All verified users inspite of their access level can use these routes.
+3. CRUD operations however here can only be done on the specified user, hence cross-requests to another user are not allowed.

 ---

-### Get a user by email and password
+## Get User by Email and Password
 **ACCESS LEVEL : ALL VERIFIED**

-This route will give you all the information about your account with MBtS including your access level and UID tokens.
-Refer to this if you have forgotten or misplaced your token.

-__NOTE__ : This route will only give valid response if you already have an account in our database.
+1. This route can be used to get your UID by email and password if you misplaced it or forgotten it.
+2. It will also return other information such as your access level, etc.
+3. Note to not share your email or password with anyone as they can use it get your UID.
 ```
 GET /admin/user
     ?email={your-email-id-with-mbts}&password={corresponding-password}